-Confronting potentially tepid economic growth and preserving retirement savings will be future obstacles for financial advisors.
-According to the Economic Policy Institute, the current level of retirement savings is alarmingly low, with the average retirement savings for all U.S. families just north of $95,000, and half of working-age families having nothing saved for retirement.
+Confronting potential tepid economic growth and preserving retirement savings will provide future obstacles for financial advisors.
+According to The Economic Policy Institute, retirement savings is alarmingly low, with the average retirement savings for all U.S. families just north of $95,000, and half of working-age families having nothing saved for retirement.

 Using this return distribution, we can determine if the goals are attainable.

 For these goals to be more achievable in the face of increased longevity, the couple can either scale back their annual withdrawals to 4% or adjust the portfolio allocation to increase the return distribution.
-To increase the likelihood of achieving goal No. 2 to 85%, the return requirement increases to 10% while the standard deviation jumps to 14%.
+To increase the likelihood of achieving goal number two to 85%, the return requirement increases to 10% while the standard deviation jumps to 14%.

-At the end of the day, investors with goals in place shouldn’t worry so much about the path taken to achieve the goals, and just focus on getting there.
+At the end of the day, investors with goals in place shouldn’t worry so much about the path taken to achieve the goal, but rather just focus on getting there.
 Standard deviation is nice, but should an investor worry about how far portfolio returns deviate from their mean if they are on track to reaching their goals?

 Hedging drawdown risks and black swan events should be emphasized to provide more capital appreciation potential for longer time periods.

-Capital preservation statistics such as the pain index, pain ratio and maximum drawdown should be part of every advisor’s key statistics, as well as tail-risk metrics like value at risk, omega, skewness and kurtosis.
+Capital preservation statistics such as pain index, pain ratio and max drawdown should be part of every advisor’s key statistics, as well as tail risk metrics like value at risk, omega, skewness and kurtosis.
 These statistics provide insight into how a portfolio performs during down markets or rare events.

-In Figure 3, we take a closer look at the capital preservation characteristics of the enhanced 40/60 portfolio, a basic 40/60 portfolio and the S&P 500 and Barclays U.S. Aggregate indexes.
-As you can see, the basic 40/60 portfolio consisting of 40% S&P 500 and 60% Barclays U.S. Aggregate does a better job of preserving capital across the board; however, the return is 80 basis points lower.
-One must determine if a higher return is worth the additional drawdown risk and which portfolio provides the greatest probability of achieving the long-term goals.
+In figure 4 we take a closer look at the capital preservation characteristics of the above Enhanced 40/60 portfolio, a basic 40/60 portfolio, S&P 500, and Barclays U.S. Aggregate indexes.
+As you can see, the “Basic 40/60” portfolio consisting of 40% S&P 500 and 60% Barclays U.S. Aggregate does a better job of preserving capital across the board, however the return is 80 basis points lower.
+One must determine if a higher return is worth the additional drawdown risk and what portfolio provides the greatest probability of achieving the extended long term goals.
 Using mean variance optimization tools are critical when trying to determine the return-risk tradeoff.

-Obviously, no two portfolios are made the same, and decisions need to be made about which portfolio is best suited for the investment goals and objectives of the client so they can enjoy their extended years.
-Longevity plays a significant role in this decision-making process, as financial practitioners must understand their clients’ time horizons and what risks might inhibit achieving a goal that is 30 years into the future.
+Obviously, no two portfolios are made the same, and decisions need to be made on what portfolio is best suited for the investment goals and objectives of the client so they can enjoy their extended years.
+Longevity plays a significant role in this decision-making process, as financial practitioners must understand their client’s time horizon and what risks might inhibit achieving a goal that is 30 years into the future.